Paradise Theater (Bronx): Event venue and church conversion

 In October 2012, the Paradise Theater was leased to the World Changers Church, a prosperity gospel congregation led by Atlanta–based pastor Creflo Dollar and his wife Taffi.
 The building's interior was damaged in a fire the next month; an investigation subsequently found that the fire had been caused by construction workers whose tools had sparked a piece of hot metal.
 The church added a gift shop in the theater, while the box office became a prayer station.
 The church suspended services in 2020 due to the COVID-19 pandemic and subsequently moved to a new location.
 By 2023, the building was still vacant; The New Yorker characterized the theater as being covered in scaffolding, and the interior as having been boarded up.
 Vanessa Gibson, the Bronx borough president at the time, said that there were plans to reopen the Paradise, although it would not operate as a theater.
 A reporter for The Bronx Times wrote that, at the time, there was little demand for additional theaters in the Bronx due to the popularity of online streaming media.

+The Bronx Independent Cinema Center began hosting events there in 2025.
+Subsequently, a group called Paradise Performing Arts Center (PPAC) hired EverGreene Architectural Arts to restore the theater.
+In September 2026, PPAC announced that the theater would reopen as a 4,000-seat performing arts center that November.